duukkis/maphpodon/README.md

 ```
 ## Exceptions

 Created Interface ExceptionCatcher that can be overwritten with any Catcher that handles the GuzzleException.
+Default will just rethrow the Exception.
 For an example created DevelopmentExceptionCatcher into helpers dir.

+## Testing

+There is a basic phpunit setup.

 ## Lorem Ipsum

 Naming is done according the path. /api/v1/accounts is in entities/Accounts and /api/v1/accounts/follow is a follow function.
-Have not done any unit tests yet for this.
-Those will be achieved by getting the jsons and faking the Guzzle Client passed into Maphpodon class.
-Not sure is it worth the while.

-ps.
-Learning the ropes here on composer stuff, but code wise I know what I'm doing.
-Most of the time.
+Have Fun!